About

 As a company, there are a few key tenets that underline everything I make.

-- Fun is ALSO paramount.
+1. Beauty and fun in equal measure.
+Many designers begin with either mechanics or theme, but I like to begin with the experience I'm trying to provide and build the theme and mechanics simultaneously to drive that experience.
 I think all games deserve to be beautiful AND fun and I think often they tend to skew one way or the other.
 I want to make them both.

 What's the name about?